 Key things to avoid on big workout days:

 Pasteurized fruit juices or pop.
-These processed simple sugars will ferment and imbalance our bloodsugar.
+A little bit can be energizing but too much simple sugar can ferment and disrupt our bloodsugar.
 On the other hand, homemade smoothies and fresh pressed juices have enzymes that will prevent fermentation.

 Over-eating sweets and simple / refined carbohydrates.
 Sugar before a workout is effective at flushing the system with glucose and providing immediate energy, however a little right before take-off is all you need.
 Focus on fueling up in your pre-workout meal to avoid a bloodsugar drop halfway through a workout.

 Too much caffeine or diuretics.
 This will likely have you running into the forest to go #1 or #2!!
 Been there!! :(